 This happens if no official information source can be found.

 Sites are only included if it is possible to get a list of all timetables on the sites.
-For this reason several of the regional Traveline sites are not included as this is not easily possible.

 Where multiple copies of a bus timetable are available on the Internet the link is to the 'best' one at the time.